apache/spark/docs/howto/operator.rst

 Arguments
 """""""""

-The following examples of OS environment variables show various variants and combinations of default_args that you can use.
-The variables are defined as follows:
+The following examples of OS environment variables show several variants of args you can use with the operator:

 .. literalinclude:: ../../airflow/contrib/example_dags/example_gcp_function_deploy_delete.py
     :language: python